 Into the Atmosphere

-Deployment of InSight's parachute from the top of the back shell may be triggered by either velocity or deceleration level and is expected at approximately 3.5 minutes after entry, at about 7.5 miles (12 kilometers) above ground level, at a velocity of about 930 miles per hour (about 415 meters/sec).
+InSight will continue to descend until the proper velocity and deceleration trigger conditions are met to deploy the parachute from the back shell.
+This is expected at approximately 11:51 a.m.
+PST (2:51 p.m.
+EST), at about 6.9 miles (11.1 kilometers) above ground level, at a velocity of about 861 mph (about 385 meters/sec).
 The anticipated load on the parachute when it first opens is about 12,500 pounds of force (55,600 newtons).
-Approximately 10 seconds after parachute deployment, electronics of the spacecraft's landing radar will be powered on to warm up, and an auxiliary battery will be activated to supplement the lander's main battery during critical current-drawing events of the next few minutes.
+Approximately 10 seconds after parachute deployment, electronics in the spacecraft’s landing radar will be powered on to warm up, and an auxiliary battery will be activated to supplement the lander’s main battery during critical current-drawing events of the next few minutes.

 Parachute testing for InSight, conducted inside world's largest wind tunnel, at NASA Ames Research Center, Moffett Field, California.
 Download image

-The spacecraft will descend on the parachute for about three minutes.
-During the first 25 seconds of that period, InSight will jettison its heat shield and extend its three legs.
-About 75 seconds after the parachute opens and 130 seconds before landing, the spacecraft will start using its radar to sense the distance to the ground.
+The spacecraft will descend on the parachute for about two minutes.
+During the first 25 seconds of parachute descent, InSight will jettison its heat shield and extend its three legs.
+About two minutes after the parachute opens and one minute before landing, the spacecraft will start using its radar to sense velocity and the distance to the ground.

-Descent speed will have slowed to about 134 miles per hour (60 meters per second) by the time the lander separates from the back shell and parachute, about three-fourths of a mile (1.2 kilometers) above the ground and about 45 seconds before touchdown.
+Descent speed will have slowed to about 134 mph (60 meters per second) by the time the lander separates from the back shell and parachute, about two-thirds of a mile (1 kilometer) above the ground and about 45 seconds before touchdown.
 By design, the separation is triggered by radar sensing of altitude and velocity.
 A brief pause in communication is anticipated as data transmission shifts from the wrap-around antenna on the back shell to a helical UHF transmitter on the lander.

 Slowing for Touchdown

-The local solar time at the landing site in the Elysium Planitia area of Mars will be about 2 p.m. at touchdown (which will be about 12 noon in California).
-If it is a relatively clear day -- no dust storm -- the forecast calls for air temperature at the height of the lander deck to reach about 18 degrees above zero Fahrenheit (minus 8 Celsius) that afternoon and plummet to about minus 140 F (minus 96 C) overnight.
-The time of year in Mars' northern hemisphere will be about midway between the autumn equinox and winter solstice.
+The local solar time at the landing site in the Elysium Planitia area of Mars will be about 2 p.m. at touchdown (which will be about 11:54 a.m.
+PST, or 2:54 p.m.
+EST).
+If it is a relatively clear day -- no dust storm -- the forecast calls for air temperature at the height of the lander deck to reach about 18°F (minus 8°C) that afternoon and plummet to about minus 140°F (minus 96°C) overnight.
+The time of year in Mars’ northern hemisphere will be about midway between the autumn equinox and winter solstice.